statful/statful-client-vertx/README.md

     /user_uuid_/update

+> Please keep in mind that any regex will be applied to all existing URLs so, the more regex there are to be applied, the heavier the execution will be.

 #### Pools

-Track *Vertx* *ConnectionPool* usage metrics.
+It’s possible to track *Vertx* *ConnectionPool* usage metrics.

-> Please keep in mind that regex are applied to all urls so the more regex are to apply the heavier the execution will be.

 ## Limitations

-The current implementation has the following limitations:
+The current implementation has the following limitation:

-* Does not support http2 metrics introduced by vertx version 3.3.0.
+* It does not support http2 metrics introduced by Vert.x version 3.3.0.

 ## Authors